moejoe95/theCompiler/README.md

 ## Known Issues

 * string size of blocks in CFG is fixed, on really large blocks (around 1700 chars), stack is smashed
+* call by reference for arrays not working (is call by value)

 ## Milestones